-Source: DS Smith & Ipsos, Sustainable Packaging in Europe Base: c.9,000 adults under the age of 75 across 12 countries, March 2021
+Source: DS Smith & Ipsos, Sustainable Packaging in Europe

+Base: c.9,000 adults under the age of 75 across 12 countries, March 2021

-By adopting a behavioural science approach, organisations can find pathways to incentivise ESG-forward shopper behaviours.
-The behavioural science model considers 'internal' motivational and capability aspects of behaviour, as well as the 'external' influences from the wider physical and social/cultural environment and how they work together.
-This approach analyses what is preventing the desired shopper behaviours and develops interventions that overcome the barriers, which may be internal and/or external to the individual.
+By adopting a behavioral science approach, organizations can find pathways to incentivize ESG-forward shopper behaviors.
+The behavioral science model considers 'internal' motivational and capability aspects of behavior, as well as the 'external' influences from the wider physical and social/cultural environment and how they work together.
+This approach analyzes what is preventing the desired shopper behaviors and develops interventions that overcome the barriers, which may be internal and/or external to the individual.

 There are some key principles to understand:

-Loss aversion, with losses being felt twice ٠ as strongly as gains, shoppers will focus on avoiding losses over making gains.
+Loss aversion, with losses being felt twice as strongly as gains, shoppers will focus on avoiding losses over making gains.
 This means that if they are being asked to pay more money for an ethical or sustainable product, they may feel as if they are losing more than they are gaining.
-Further, loss aversion may make it difficult to make change because of the perception of losing out if the alternative option or behaviour lacks clear benefits.
-Benefits of the product or behaviour need to be clearly spelt out.
+Further, loss aversion may make it difficult to make change because of the perception of losing out if the alternative option or behavior lacks clear benefits.
+Benefits of the product or behavior need to be clearly spelt out.

 - The path of least resistance.
-Focusing on enabling actions that people are already inclined to take, rather than creating new behaviours, can facilitate the adoption of sustainable behaviours. - Mindset blueprints differ, such as locus of control.
+Focusing on enabling actions that people are already inclined to take, rather than creating new behaviors, can facilitate the adoption of sustainable behaviors. - of control.
 Those with an internal locus of control believe they impact the world, whereas those with an external locus of control tend to believe the world happens to them.
 Mindset blueprints also play out as a promotion/improvement mindset, where the shopper is an active role model, versus a prevention mindset which is about duty and obligation.

 These principles have several implications:

-- Loss aversion: Some people make • assumptions that environmentally friendly products are of lesser quality, and they therefore may be losing out, and potentially paying more for the privilege a double negative.
-Most consumers are not ready to pay more for the sole benefit of sustainability, despite what they may say, but sustainability can contribute to the premium perception of the product. - Taking the path of least resistance: • It can be advantageous to position the 'sustainability ask' as a 'co-benefit' alongside what's important to shoppers (e.g. saving money, saving time, healthier), rather than leading with sustainability as the primary benefit (e.g. do this and it's WHAT'S IN IT FOR ME?
+- Loss aversion: Some people make

+assumptions that environmentally friendly

+products are of lesser quality, and

+they therefore may be losing out, and

+potentially paying more for the privilege

+- a double negative.
+Most consumers are

+not ready to pay more for the sole benefit

+of sustainability, despite what they may

+say, but sustainability can contribute to the

+premium perception of the product.10

+- Taking the path of least resistance: